Skip to content

 Project

-In order to prevent an increase in forestry biomass usage, Bio Screen CEE advances policy implementation in the energy sector in Bulgaria, Hungary, and Romania.
-To this end, the project evaluates energy use plans and their deficiencies.
-On the basis of the obtained data, stakeholders recommend appropriate alternatives to forest biomass to firewood-dependent municipalities and advocate these alternatives to national policy makers.
-Furthermore, the project introduces biomass sustainability criteria which go beyond those in the European Renewable Energy Directive II (REDII).
-Through such adaptation and subsequent implementation of REDII, complemented by national energy and climate plans, the project contributes significantly to achieving EU climate targets.
+In order to prevent an increase in forestry biomass usage, Bio Screen CEE advanced policy implementation in the energy sector in Bulgaria, Hungary, and Romania.
+To this end, the project evaluated energy use plans and their deficiencies.
+Based on the obtained data, stakeholders recommended appropriate alternatives to forest biomass to firewood-dependent municipalities and advocated these alternatives to national policy makers.
+Furthermore, the project introduced biomass sustainability criteria which went beyond those in the European Renewable Energy Directive II (REDII).
+Through such adaptation and subsequent implementation of REDII, complemented by national energy and climate plans, the project contributed significantly to achieving EU climate targets.

 Results

 • Sound analyses for sustainable biomass: National and regional analyses and case studies for three pilot municipalities provided a reliable basis for decision-making on sustainable biomass use.
-Local data collection and the calculation of alternative energy scenarios gave municipalities clear options for climate-friendly energy production and emission reduction.
+Local data collection and the modelling of alternative energy scenarios offered municipalities clear options for climate-friendly energy production and emission reductions.

-• Dialogues promote political decision-making: In Bulgaria and Hungary, the project initiated dialogues with national authorities, NGOs and business partners on sustainable biomass use.
-In this way, the project strengthened political decision-making capacity and provided concrete recommendations for reducing CO2 emissions.
+• Dialogues promote policy-making: In Bulgaria and Hungary, dialogues with national authorities, NGOs and business partners on sustainable biomass use were initiated within the project framework.
+This strengthened policy-making capacities and provided practical recommendations for reducing CO2 emissions.

-• Pilot projects for alternative energy scenarios: Two pilot municipalities in Romania developed alternative energy scenarios, changed their energy practices and thus contributed to a measurable reduction in emissions.
+• Pilot projects for alternative energy scenarios: Two pilot municipalities in Romania developed alternative energy scenarios, modified their energy practices and thus contributed to a measurable reduction in emissions.